 In light of the COVID19 pandemic, and in accordance with state and federal compliance guidelines, Old Zion Church and grounds are closed to the public.
-There will be no activities at Old Zion Church June – August 2020, this includes the cancellation of the Strawberry Social in June.
+There will be no activities at Old Zion Church, July 2020 – January 2021, this includes the cancellation of the Anniversary Service and Christmas Carol Sing.
 Thank you for your understanding.
 Please stay safe and healthy.

 Old Zion German Reformed Church

 A community of German Reformed farmers purchased a three-acre plot of land from Sebastian Royer in 1747 to build a church.
 The informal congregation originally gathered in a log cabin at this site.
 Prior to 1747, this group of German Reformed farmers held services in their homes as early as 1732, led from time to time by the tailor John Conrad Tempelman.

 The present brick building was constructed in 1813 by Emanuel Deyer.
 Jacob Hollinger, a member, furnished the bricks.
 The hand-carved communion table in front of the pulpit was crafted by Wendel Laber in 1743.
 The wine glass pulpit is a restored feature of the original to the building.
 The Federal style building includes a three sided first floor and balcony seating above.